HomeDev GuideRecipesAPI Reference

 The language routing feature limits search queries to documents in a specified language.

-Previously, all documents were analyzed for all supported languages.
+Previously, documents were analyzed for all supported languages.
 This practice sometimes caused noise when one language's stemming rules collided with another's.

 Add language routing on any type of object